-Factory is full of lasers, holes, conveyor belts and other industrial machinery you must avoid – or use to your advantage!
-First player to reach all the checkpoints is the winner.
+The factory is full of lasers, holes, conveyor belts, and other industrial machinery you must avoid – or use to your advantage!
+The first player to reach all the checkpoints is the winner.

-You control your robot with a deck of twenty cards, containing orders like Move, Move 2, Back, Turn Left or Right, Again, Energy and similar.
-On turn, you draw nine cards and then select five to be played out in order – program your robot.
+You control your robot with a deck of twenty cards, containing orders like Move, Move 2, Back, Turn Left or Right, Again, Energy, and similar.
+Each turn you draw nine cards and then select five to be played out in order – you program your robot.

 There are perils that make your job harder: robots can receive damage cards into their decks.
 Those are basically empty cards – you can remove them from play if you select them for play.

-- Fun theme, game does not take itself too seriously.
+- Fun theme, the game does not take itself too seriously.

 - Programming robots offers a lot of tactical options.

-- No expansions available for the 2016 edition (there are five for 1994 edition).
+- No expansions are available for the 2016 edition (there are five for the 1994 edition).